Theory of Operation

 Interrupts

 The pattern generator HWIP provides two interrupt pins, done_ch0 and done_ch1, which indicate the completion of pattern generation on the output channels.
 These interrupts can be enabled/disabled by setting/un-setting the corresponding bits of the INTR_ENABLE register.
-To clear the interrupts, bit 1 must be written the corresponding bits of INTR_STATE register
+To clear the interrupts, a value of 1 must be written to the corresponding bits of the INTR_STATE register.